Showing 16 from 61 ItemsToggle Filters

 Coleman St, Ameliasburgh, ON K0K 1A0.

 Walk, run or bike on the Millennium Trail – a former railway that’s been converted into a multipurpose trail.
 You’ll pass by farmers fields, forests and creeks, not to mention marshes that are teeming with wildlife like frogs, turtles, beavers, and birds.
 A great spot to take the dog for a long walk or just to get out and enjoy nature for a while.
-Status in 2017 The Trail is a work in progress but only the 11 km stretch in and around Wellington from Danforth Rd. east to Cty.
-Rd.
-2 is good for cycling.
-The stretch from there east to Picton is rough but passable.
-The stretch to the west from Danforth becomes impassable, at times under water and muddy, and rocky.
-The plan is to have the entire trail completed in two years time.
-The trail system serves as a County wide recreational facility for local residents, visitors and to provide access for farm vehicles by adjacent land owners.
-The trail corridor is 15 meters in width and 49 kilometers in length and a total land area of 73.5 hectares.
-The trail starts in Carrying Place and winds through the County to Picton with various vistas and […]
+The trail system serves as a Countywide recreational facility for local residents, visitors and to provide access for farm vehicles by adjacent landowners.
+The trail corridor is 15 meters in width and 49 kilometres in length and a total land area of 73.5 hectares.
+The trail starts in Carrying Place and winds through the County to Picton with various vistas and natural landscapes.
+The Trail is accessible at several locations throughout the County with specific hiking points in Picton, Wellington, Bloomfield and Consecon.
+In Wellington, at the end of West Street, is a kiosk and parking area.
+There are several other access points along the route, enlarge the map below for details.
+To learn more about the trail, please visit www.pectrails.ca.

 Prince Edward County, Ontario